Inaka Japan: A Quick & Easy Guide to Country life in Japan

 1. Plenty of houses available

-In contrast to the competitive and limited housing market in Japanese cities, more rural regions of inaka Japan have these very cheap and immediate move-in houses.
-Additionally, you will have a larger living space with plenty of space.
+In contrast to the competitive and limited housing market in Japanese cities, such as Tokyo and Osaka, rural regions of inaka Japan have akiya, which are very cheap houses that have been abandoned.

-From housing expenses to everyday living essentials, the overall cost of living will be lower in the countryside than in the city, especially the housing cost, as rental and property values will be a fraction of the price.
+From housing expenses to everyday living essentials, the overall cost of living will be lower in the countryside than in the city.

-Living in the inaka Japan also makes your everyday expenses, such as groceries, transportation, and leisure activities, more budget-friendly.
+Living in Japan's countryside also makes your everyday expenses, such as groceries, transportation, and leisure activities, more budget-friendly.

 3. Better sense of community